 Please contact Shannon Flaherty at firstname.lastname@example.org for more curriculum information.

 *Photos by Jess Pinkham

-Play/Write is funded by the New Orleans Theatre Association, and an Artworks grant from the National Endowment for the Arts.
-It is also supported by a grant from the Gambit’s Foundation for Entertainment, Development and Education, the Edward Wisner Donation, and a grant from the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation and Tourism, in cooperation with the Louisiana State Arts Council, which is administered by the Arts Council of New Orleans.
+Play/Write 2017 was supported by an Artworks grant from the National Endowment for the Arts, and grants from the Gambit’s Foundation for Entertainment, Development and Education, the New Orleans Theatre Association, the Pavey-Deblois Foundation, and the Keller Family Foundation.
+It is supported in part by a Community Arts Grant made possible by the City of New Orleans and a grant from the Louisiana Division of the Arts, Office of Cultural Development, Department of Culture, Recreation and Tourism, in cooperation with the Louisiana State Arts Council, both of which are administered by the Arts Council of New Orleans.